Solar flare: Importance

-A flare is then classified taking S or a number that represents its size and a letter that represents its peak intensity, v.g.: Sn is a normal sunflare.
+A flare is then classified taking S or a number that represents its size and a letter that represents its peak intensity, e.g., Sn is a normal sunflare.

 Duration

 A common measure of flare duration is the full width at half maximum (FWHM) time of flux in the soft X-ray bands 0.05±to nm measured by GOES.
 The FWHM time spans from when a flare's flux first reaches halfway between its maximum flux and the background flux and when it again reaches this value as the flare decays.
 Using this measure, the duration of a flare ranges from approximately tens of seconds to several hours with a median duration of approximately 6 and 11 minutes in the 0.05±to nm bands, respectively.

 Flares can also be classified based on their duration as either impulsive or long duration events (LDE).
 The time threshold separating the two is not well defined.
 The SWPC regards events requiring 30 minutes or more to decay to half maximum as LDEs, whereas Belgium's Solar-Terrestrial Centre of Excellence regards events with duration greater than 60 minutes as LDEs.